oltoporkov/morphological-information-datasets/README.md

 The files with morphological labels have the following format: \
 word \t label \t lemma

-The files that contain the shortes edit scripts (SES) to train transformer-based models are presented in the format: \
+The files that contain the shortest edit scripts (SES) to train transformer-based models are presented in the format: \
 word \t SES

 Each new phrase is divided by an empty line, mantaining the CoNLL-U file format .\